ocabrown/MSci_Project_Python/README.md

 A list of functions allowing a user to plot data outputted from the previous scripts.
 ### Test.py
 The script used to run all the previous classes and functions to output the plots in the “Plots” folder.

-## Data

-The data the scripts used.

-## Plots

-The outputted plots from the scripts of this project.